liamtannerr/skills-hello-github-actions/README.md

 1. Optionally, click **Delete branch** to delete your `welcome-workflow` branch.
 1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
 Another workflow will run and will replace the contents of this README file with instructions for the next step.

-I AM ADDING A CHANGE HERE
+I AM ADDING A CHANGE HERE.
+AND ANOTHER HERE
 <footer>

 ---